adobe/wskdebug/README.md

 _Debugger and live development tool for Apache OpenWhisk_

 `wskdebug` is a command line tool to debug and faster develop OpenWhisk actions in your favorite IDE or debugger.

-Supports:
+Features:

 * full debugging of actions of the respective language runtime
 * automatic code reloading